nixon-voxell/apu_final_year_project/methodology.typ

         The survey reveals varying perceptions of how well Unity and Unreal Engine handle vector graphics for static and animated elements.
         In Unity, the majority of respondents rated its handling as _Moderate_, followed by a significant portion rating it as _Well_.
         A smaller number of respondents rated it _Very well_, while negative ratings (_Very bad_ and _Bad_) were minimal.
-        For Unreal Engine, the ratings skew more positively, with _Well_ being the most common rating, followed closely by _Moderate_.
+        For Unreal Engine, the ratings skew more positively, with _Moderate_ being the most common rating, followed closely by _Well_.
         A noticeable portion rated it as _Very well_, and only a few respondents chose negative ratings.
         These results indicate that while both engines perform adequately, they still does not provide a consistent great user experience as most respondants only recognize it as a moderate integration.
       ],